 How to Remove Trojans 2023: 3 Easy Ways

-1st Option: Download a Free Malware Scanner
+Download a Free Malware Scanner

-Guide: Removing Trojans with Malwarebytes
+Guide: Remove a Trojan with Malwarebytes

 Once quarantined, malware files can't damage your system.

-2nd Option: Rescue Disk/USB Device
+Rescue Disk/USB Device

-Guide: How to eliminate Trojans with Kaspersky Rescue Disk
+Guide: Eliminate Trojans with Kaspersky Rescue Disk

-For users of other Windows versions, simply restart your computer and continually press the BIOS hotkey, which is usually F2 or F10 (depending on the manufacturer of your PC or laptop).
+For other Windows versions, simply restart your computer and continually press the BIOS hotkey, which is usually F2 or F10 (depending on the manufacturer of your PC or laptop).
 If unsure of what the hotkey is for your system, you can usually see it somewhere on your (black) startup screen or check online.

 6. After the next restart, you'll wind up in Kaspersky Rescue Disk's user interface.
 Follow the software's instructions and, if possible, select Graphic Mode, to start the graphic user interface.